Payday Loans in Virginia: Subprime Report

 A payday loan is a small dollar (typically less than $1,000) loan that’s offered for a short term (typically 2 weeks) at an extremely high interest rate (400% APR is typical).
 This toxic combination of high interest rates and short terms means that these loans are extremely difficult to repay, often leading to a cycle of loan renewals (or “rollovers”) that extend the life of the loan at the cost of additional fees and interest.

 Payday loans in Virginia are governed by a set of laws that place restrictions and limits on who can conduct business as a payday lender, what they have to do to obtain a license, and what happens if the lender doesn’t meet the necessary payday lending requirements in Virginia.
 Even after a payday lender obtains the necessary lending license in Virginia, they must follow laws on how to operate.

 Title Loans in Virginia

 Title loans are designed to trap a borrower in a cycle of debt just like payday loans.
 The maximum amount for title loans in Virginia is limited to the value of the car, which means borrowers can be sucked into a cycle of debt that could end with the repossession of the car.
-At the end of four months, a title loan of $700 will total $1,316.15 Even worse, if you don’t have the money at that time, you can kiss your vehicle goodbye.
+At the end of 4 months, a title loan of $700 may total close to double the original amount of the loan.
+Even worse, if you don’t have the money at that time, you can kiss your vehicle goodbye.

 You might sometimes come up short on your monthly finances, but that doesn’t mean you should just “deal” with it.
 There are alternative options available to help you get through that “rough patch”.
 However, it is important to do your research before committing to anything.

-Look for other alternatives for helping with money.
+Look for alternatives to help with your money challenges.
 If you do choose to go the payday loan or title loan route, only accept from a lender that acts in accordance with the laws of Virginia.